ampproject/amp-wp/contributing.md

 4. Do sanity check by comparing the `build` directory with the previously-deployed plugin at http://plugins.svn.wordpress.org/amp/trunk
 5. Draft blog post about the new release.
 6. [Draft new release](https://github.com/ampproject/amp-wp/releases/new) on GitHub targeting the release branch, with the new plugin version as the tag and release title.
 Attaching the `amp.zip` build to the release.
 Include link to changelog in release tag.
-7. Run `npm run deploy` to to commit the plugin to WordPress.org.
+7. Run `npm run deploy` to commit the plugin to WordPress.org.
 8. Confirm the release is available on WordPress.org; try installing it on a WordPress install and confirm it works.
 9. Publish GitHub release.
 10. Create built release tag: `git fetch --tags && git checkout $(git tag | tail -n1) && ./bin/tag-built.sh` (then add link from release)
-11. Create a new branch off of the release branch, merge `develop` into it and resolve conflicts (e.g. with version and changelog), and then open pull request to merge changes into `develop`.
+11. Create a new branch off of the release branch (e.g. `update/develop-with-1.0.x`), merge `develop` into it and resolve conflicts (e.g. with version and changelog), and then open pull request to merge changes into `develop`.
 12. Merge release tag into `master`.
 13. Publish release blog post, including link to GitHub release.
 14. Close the GitHub milestone and project.